rimkute/blog/_posts/2025-11-15-neural-networks-research-got-wrong.md

 **The failure space is infinite**: In the early 2000s, I could enumerate faults.
 Dead microphone.
 Drift.
 Electromagnetic interference.

-In 2025, adversarial attacks work *because* they exploit the parts of input space you didn't train on.
+Today, adversarial attacks work *because* they exploit the parts of input space you didn't train on.
 You can't train on all possible adversarial examples.

 **Transfer is limited**: Here's the counterintuitive part: training one network architecture to resist attacks doesn't automatically protect a different architecture, even if trained identically.